dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 ### Interface translation
 [interface-translation]: #interface-translation

-Given a target type `IEnumerable<T>`, `IReadOnlyCollection<T>`, `IReadOnlyList<T>`, `ICollection<T>`, or `IList<T>`a compliant implementation is only required to produce a value that implements that interface.
+Given a target type `IEnumerable<T>`, `IReadOnlyCollection<T>`, `IReadOnlyList<T>`, `ICollection<T>`, or `IList<T>`, a compliant implementation is required to produce a value that implements that interface.
+It is recommended that any type that is synthesized implement all these interfaces.
+This ensures maximal compatibility with existing libraries, including those that introspect the interfaces implemented by a value in order to light up performance optimizations.

+In addition, the value must implement the nongeneric `ICollection` and `IList` interfaces.
+This enables collection expressions to support dynamic introspection in scenarios such as data binding.

 A compliant implementation is free to:

-1. Use an existing type that implements that interface.
+1. Use an existing type that implements the required interfaces.
-1. Synthesize a type that implements the interface.
+1. Synthesize a type that implements the required interfaces.

 In either case, the type used is allowed to implement a larger set of interfaces than those strictly required.

 Synthesized types are free to employ any strategy they want to implement the required interfaces properly.
 For example, a synthesized type might inline the elements directly within itself, avoiding the need for additional internal collection allocations.
 A synthesized type could also not use any storage whatsoever, opting to compute the values directly.
-For example, using `Enumerable.Range(1, 10)` for `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`.
+For example, returning `index + 1` for `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`.

 #### Non-mutable interface translation
 [non-mutable-interface-translation]: #non-mutable-interface-translation

-Given a target type or `IEnumerable<T>`, `IReadOnlyCollection<T>`, `IReadOnlyList<T>`, the value generated is allowed to implement more interfaces than required.
-For example, implementing the mutable interfaces as well (specifically, implementing `ICollection<T>` or `IList<T>`).
-However, in that case:

-1. The value must return `true` when queried for `ICollection<T>.IsReadOnly`.
+1. The value must return `true` when queried for `ICollection<T>.IsReadOnly` (if implemented) and nongeneric `IList.IsReadOnly` and `IList.IsFixedSize`.
 This ensures consumers can appropriately tell that the collection is non-mutable, despite implementing the mutable views.
 1. The value must throw on any call to a mutation method (like `IList<T>.Add`).
 This ensures safety, preventing a non-mutable collection from being accidentally mutated.

-It is recommended that any type that is synthesized implement all these interfaces.
-This ensures that maximal compatibility with existing libraries, including those that introspect the interfaces implemented by a value in order to light up performance optimizations.

 #### Mutable interface translation
 [non-mutable-interface-translation]: #non-mutable-interface-translation

 Given a target type or `ICollection<T>` or `IList<T>`:

-1. The value must return `false` when queried for `ICollection<T>.IsReadOnly`.
+1. The value must return `false` when queried for `ICollection<T>.IsReadOnly` and nongeneric `IList.IsReadOnly` and `IList.IsFixedSize`.

 The value generated is allowed to implement more interfaces than required.
 Specifically, implementing `IList<T>` even when only targeting `ICollection<T>`.
 However, in that case: